Executive Function & Fitness: Resources for a Routine That Sticks

 • Maintain routines without external structure

-But if you're neurodivergent—or dealing with depression, burnout, chronic illness, or any condition that impacts executive function—your brain's project manager is understaffed, overworked, and possibly on fire.
+But if you're neurodivergent, or dealing with depression, burnout, chronic illness, or any condition that impacts executive function; your brain's project manager is understaffed, overworked, and possibly on fire.

 The result?
 You want to exercise.
 You genuinely want to.
 But wanting isn't enough when every micro-step requires executive function you simply don't have.

-The Real Barriers (That Fitness Advice Never Addresses)
+Barriers That Fitness Advice Never Addresses

-It's not that you're not motivated.
+1. It's not that you're not motivated.
 It's that getting changed requires task initiation, and your brain can't generate the activation energy to start.

-It's not that you don't care.
+3. It's not that you don't care.
 It's that the transition from work to gym feels like climbing Everest, and once you're there, the decision fatigue of choosing exercises shuts your brain down completely.

 These aren't character flaws.
 They're executive function challenges.
 And they need executive function solutions.